dirkstrauss/Apress/README.md

 ## Create and Run an ASP.NET MVC app on Linux
 See what you need to do to get your ASP.NET Core MVC app up and running on Linux.

-##Edit your ASP.NET Core MVC app on Linux
+## Edit your ASP.NET Core MVC app on Linux with Visual Studio Code
 Microsoft has done a huge amount of work to bring Visual Studio to all platforms.
 Visual Studio Code gives developers a fantastic IDE for creating applications on Linux and macOS.
 I even use it daily on my Windows Desktop if I need to quickly work on a file.

+## Debug your ASP.NET Core MVC project with Visual Studio Code
+Visual Studio Code allows you to debug your code.
+You need to do a little heavy lifting to get this all set up, but once you have done this, you're all sorted.